Cllr David Hawksworth CBE

 I have broad interests in the environment, including the bioindication of air pollution, and served on the Council of English Nature (now Natural England) from 1996-99.
 While living in north-west London from 1969-1997, I served as Chair of a group which prepared a long-term management plan for the Ruislip Woods (now a National Nature Reserve) for the London Borough of Hillingdon in 1982 which is still being followed.
 I was also involved in preparing major sections of UNEP's Global Biodiversity Assessment of 1995.

 Since moving to Ashtead, I have served as a member of the Ashtead Residents Association Standing Committee and, along with my wife Patricia Wiltshire, have contributed to the Green Belt Boundary Review and Neighbourhood Development Plan as members of Ashtead Community Vision and Ashtead Neighbourhood Forum.
 I have also been a member of the St Stephen's House Surgery Patient Participation Group, representing patients' interest, which I have chaired since 2014.
 David is currently Leader of the Informal Independent Group.

-I have served on various national and international scientific organizations, including as President of the International Union of Biological Sciences from 1994-1997.
+I have served on various national and international scientific organisations, including as President of the International Union of Biological Sciences from 1994-1997.
 In 1996 I was honoured by being appointed CBE by HM The Queen for services to science.

 Contact DetailsProf.
 David Hawksworth

 Tel: 07551 773640